hertie-data-science-lab/sortingalgorithms-MariaFernandaOrtega/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-24ddc0f5d75046c5622901739e7c5dd533143b0c8e959d652212380cedb1ea36.svg)](https://classroom.github.com/a/Trv1ybv1)
 # Sorting Algorithms

+## Team members:
+Maria Jose Lee
+Maria Fernanda Ortega

+##Code Explanation
+This project contains four tabs:
+- bucket_insertion: bucket algorithm sorted by Insertion algorithm
+- test_bucket_insertion: testing the algorithm bucket_insertion
+- bucket_radix:  bucket algorithm sorted by Radix algorithm
+- test_bucket_radix: testing the algorithm bucket_radix

+## Time complexity
+- Insertion Sort: O(n^2)
+-Radix Sort: O(d(n+k)), where d is the number of digits in the maximum number and k is the radix (for example, k=10 for decimal numbers)

+When timing both algorithms in this project we confirm that Radix Sort is more time efficient

 ## Assignment:

 A Bucket sort can use any stable sorting algorithm to sort the elements in its buckets.